Reconstructing the system coefficients for coupled harmonic oscillators: Introduction

 Mathematically, we can formulate this research question within the framework of inverse problems; see, e.g., \cite{Kirsch2021IntroInverseProblems}.
 Inverse problems involve determining the causal factors from observed effects, and are often ill-posed, meaning that solutions may not exist, be unique, or depend continuously on the data.
 Regularization techniques, such as Tikhonov regularization, are employed to stabilize the solution of these problems by incorporating prior knowledge or additional constraints \cite{Kirsch2021IntroInverseProblems}.

-In this work, we apply this framework to a laboratory experiment and work with data generated in this experiment.
+In this work, we apply this framework to a laboratory experiment and work with \SecondRevisionComment{real-world measurement} data generated in this experiment.

 We investigate a system of coupled linear driven and damped oscillators in which the damping and coupling coefficients are unknown.
 The linear oscillators correspond to the two fundamental vibrational modes of a nanomechanical resonator visualized in \cref{fig:VibrationModes}.
 It consists of a long and thin nanostring which is a few hundred nanometers wide and thick and several tens of micrometers long and which vibrates at megahertz frequencies.
 The coupling between the modes is mediated by an electrical control field.
 Such nanoelectromechanical systems are employed, e.g., for sensing applications~\cite{BachtoldMoserDykman2022ReviewMesoNanomechanical,barzanjeh_optomechanics_2022,guo2023mode}, such that a detailed understanding and modeling of its parameters is of crucial interest.
 Moreover, since the approach in this work is essentially mathematical, it can certainly be adjusted and extended to investigate the coupling interaction in other two-mode, or two-level, physical systems.
 In addition, similar signatures can be found, e.g., in cavity optomechanical systems or in circuit quantum electrodynamics \cite{aspelmeyer_cavity_2014,clerk_hybrid_2020}.

 While the uncoupled system is very well understood \cite{GajoRastelliWeig2019NonlinearCouplingResonator,OchsWeig2022FrequencyNonlinNanoMode,OchsWeig2021NonlinResponseBrokenSymmetrie}, this is not the case for the coupled one.
 The identification of coefficients in the coupled oscillator and similar problems have been addressed in the literature \cite{KralemannCimponeriu2008PhaseDynamicsCoupledOsc,PanoggioCiocanelLazarus2019ReconOsc}.
 Our approach leverages both simulation and experimental data to enhance the accuracy of the coefficient reconstruction.
 It serves as a proof-of-principle demonstration and allows to be applied to more complex situations, where a conventional identification of coefficients via calibration measurements is no longer feasible.